g-omarsdottir/shaping-sustainable-surf/README.md

 This approach simplifies the models for the shopping and purchase process, as well as allows for code consistency in code, by referring to products in all html template by the name product, while assuring a separation of concerns and explicitness.

 Superusers (store owners) are granted comprehensive permissions within the application, allowing them to efficiently manage content across the platform.
-These permissions encompass Creation, update, and deletion of product data, and pricing adjustments.
+These permissions encompass creation, update, and deletion of product data, and pricing adjustments.

 ![ERD Product model](/documentation/erd-product.png)